bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_2/group_review.md

      We will create another service designed just to keep and return annotations and we will access it using axios library.
 * Change the request parameters on Create Annotation Endpoint:

      Although the annotations kept in the database and returned to the application fully obeys the W3 annotation model, the model sent by the application to the create annotation endpoint does not follow the same convention.
 In very near future, the annotation model sent by the application and get by the specification will be exactly the same and will be W3 annotation model.
+The mobile side also will update its models accordingly after the back-end performed required changes.

 ***